What Are Grandiose Delusions In Schizophrenia?

 Like other symptoms of psychosis, individuals tend to experience GDs in unique ways.
 A recent qualitative study backed by the NHS Health Research Authority surveyed the cognitive and affective perspectives of individuals with grandiose delusions to help clinicians understand more about the psychological mechanisms that drive them, the potential impacts of GDs on the individual, and how this information may be used to develop better treatment plans for individuals with psychotic disorders.

 GDs often occur in addition to other schizophrenia symptoms during certain phases of an episode or "disturbance."
-As such, it may be helpful to understand more about how the symptoms of schizophrenia can evolve and how mental health experts may use these patterns to arrive at a diagnosis.
+Learning more about how the symptoms of schizophrenia can evolve and how mental health experts may use these patterns to arrive at a diagnosis can be helpful.

 Symptoms of schizophrenia are typically categorized into three subtypes: positive, negative, and cognitive.